qingfengxia/FreeCAD_Mod_Dev_Guide/chapters/FreeCAD Coding Style.md

 - remove trailing whitespace:
 search by: `find ./*.cpp -type f -exec egrep -l " +$" {} \;`
-search before you replace all, some file needs trailing whitespaces, print `sed -n /[[:blank:]]*$/p file.cpp` substitue with: `sed 's/[[:blank:]]*$//' file.cpp`
+search before you replace all, some file needs trailing whitespaces, print `sed -n /[[:blank:]]*$/p file.cpp` substitute with: `sed 's/[[:blank:]]*$//' file.cpp`

 - no trailing spaces at end coding: search by command``

-- limitation of max char in one line: make it easy to read without scrollbar, 80-90 is recommened.
+- limitation of max char in one line: make it easy to read without scrollbar, 80-90 is recommended.

 - doxygen in source documentation

 ## Qt style C++ coding style

-Generaly, the C++ coding style is similar with Qt
+Generally, the C++ coding style is similar with Qt
 <http://qt-project.org/wiki/Qt_Coding_Style>

 for example